Mbéré Valley National Park

 The Mbéré Valley National Park is a national park in eastern-central Cameroon.

 Location

-The park is located in the Mbéré department of the Adamawa Region.
+The park is located in the Mbéré department of the Adamawa Region in the valley of Mbéré River.
 The western and northern borders form the river Koudini.
 From there, the River Bilao forms the northern border with the River Bassara.
 From the Bassara over the Mbéré to the Ngou, the park's eastern border runs.
 The most southerly point in the east is the waterfalls of Lanchrenon.
 The southern border runs from Bafouri via Borgou to the border of the Mbéré district.
 From there the western border runs back to the Koudini.

 History

 The park was established on 4 February 2004 according to Decree N ° 2004/0352 / PM with the following aims: